Get us in your inbox

 • price 2 of 4

-Hotel Monaco features the charming mix of history and modern attention to detail that have come to define the chain.
-Decorated in a classic-yet-trendy style, this 268-room beauty opened in 2012 and offers guests free access to PUBLIC bikes, a complimentary yoga mat in every room and wine hours in the lobby living room each evening.
-Make sure to take a trip up to the Stratus Rooftop Lounge to relax after sunset with an aperitif under the twinkling night sky.
+Hotel Monaco features the charming mix of history and modern attention to detail that have come to define the Kimpton chain.
+Decorated in a classic-yet-trendy style, this 268-room beauty opened in 2012 and offers guests free access to their 'PUBLIC' bikes, a complimentary yoga mat in every room and wine hours in the lobby Living Room each evening.

 • Hotels